Home Compare SW.PA vs SWEC-B.ST

 Sodexo vs Sweco AB (publ): Which Stock Looks Stronger in 2026?

 Sweco AB (publ) holds the cleaner structural position, with the lead spread across growth and profitability.
-Sodexo still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
+Sodexo still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Sodexo, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Sweco AB (publ), but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.